In This Section

 Scientific Task Forces, Committees, and Working Groups

 In addition to supporting the cancer research agenda, the AACR helps to define it by convening thought leaders in key disciplines.
-AACR committees identify scientific priorities in critical research areas, and AACR task forces address challenges and explore important questions drive innovation in the field.
+AACR committees identify scientific priorities in critical research areas, and AACR task forces address challenges and explore important questions to drive innovation in the field.

 Recognizing the vital need for communication and collaboration, the AACR also establishes working groups around selected scientific disciplines.
 These communities provide a forum for diverse groups of scientists who share a common interest to exchange knowledge and forge working relationships that accelerate progress against cancer.